-Threats to the marine environment from marine debris, changes in water quality, invasive species, and energy-related development and production activities may place additional pressure on fish and invertebrate populations injured by the DWH oil spill.
+Anthropogenic and human-caused stressors in the marine environment such as marine debris, changes in water quality, and invasive species may place additional pressure on fish and invertebrate populations injured by the DWH oil spill.
 Marine debris may entangle or trap animals, be ingested by animals, or transport pollutants.
 Chronic water quality conditions may harm fish resources by causing illness or death.
 Invasive species like lionfish may outcompete native fish for prey and disrupt sensitive ecological relationships.
-Finally, energy development may cause physical and chemical disturbances to habitats, disruption of normal behaviors, stress, hearing loss, and illness to fish resources.
-This project would implement voluntary strategies to reduce the pressure from these threats on injured fish populations in the Gulf of Mexico.
+Potential stressors such as pollution and ocean noise may cause physical and chemical disturbances to habitats, disruption of normal behaviors, stress, hearing loss, and illness to fish resources.
+This project would implement voluntary strategies to reduce the pressure from stressors on injured fish populations in the Gulf.